wyliodrinstudio/WyliodrinSTUDIO/docs/source/architecture.rst

 Basically, a plugin is a component of the program that will help you apply different features to our application.
 Due to the fact that Wyliodrin Studio supports plugins, it enables customization, which means that you will be able contribute to the development and improvement of our application.

-To design a pleasing, yet accessible and easy to use interface for our users, we chose the `Vue framework <https://vuejs.org/v2/guide>`_.
-The connection between frontend and API has always been a challenge and required a lot of work because of its complexity.
-Since we are using **Vue** to develop our frontend, the best solution to this problem is the `VueX <https://vuex.vuejs.org/>`_ library, which is deeply integrated into Vue and exploits its reactivity.
+To design the user interface we chose the `Vue framework <https://vuejs.org/v2/guide>`_.
+The connection between frontend and API has always been a challenge and required a lot of work because of its complexity, but since we are using **Vue** to develop our frontend, the best solution to this problem is the `VueX <https://vuex.vuejs.org/>`_ library, which is deeply integrated into Vue and exploits its reactivity.

 |

-**ADD A NEW PLUGIN**
+PLUGIN ARCHITECTURE
+""""""""""""""""""""""

 .. _plugin:

+Each plugin is a folder in the **source/plugins**.

 In order to create your own plugin, you should open the folder that you cloned before with a source-code editor, like **Visual Studio Code**.
 After that, you will have to open the **plugins** folder, that represents the *"storage center"* for all the plugins and that is found inside the **source** folder.
 Here, in **plugins** you will create a new folder, named after the plugin you’d like to add.